vacp2p/vac.dev/docs/deepresearch.md

 By conducting in-depth research and proposing improvements, Vac Deep Research aims to optimise information sharing and communication within decentralised networks, contributing to the overall robustness and scalability of the P2P layers of IFT projects.

-## Anonymization Networks
+## Anonymisation Networks

-Vac also researches anonymization networks, with the main goal of a libp2p gossipsub anonymization layer with pluggable project specific components.
+Vac also researches anonymisation networks, with the main goal of a libp2p gossipsub anonymisation layer with pluggable project-specific components.